 --National History Museum

---Day trip to the coast: port of Valparaiso and Viña del Mar
+--Day Trip 1: Guided Tour of Valparaiso and Viña del Mar (on the coast)

---All program fee payments are only refundable if student is not accepted or program cancels due to low enrollment.
+--All program fee payments are only refundable if student is not accepted or program cancels for unforseen reasons.

 Included in Program Fee: